leporello-js/leporello-js/README.md

 ## IO

-To provide livecoding experience, Leporello.js caches calls to IO functions made by your app and can later replay them from cache, allowing to program by making small iterations on your code and instantly getting feedback.
+To provide interactive experience, Leporello.js caches calls to IO functions made by your app and can later replay them from cache, allowing to program by making small iterations on your code and instantly getting feedback.